maiwen-ch/2024_Data_Analysis_Project/README.md

 How do I select my project/team?
 - check the project description on this page (see above)!
 - select your teammates; each sub-project will be worked out by groups of **4 students**.
-- once the choice has been made, register your team in a Google Spreadsheet (link will be provided); the choice of sub-project and definition of the teams should be completed by **Monday, 22.04.24, 10 am** (no extension!)
+- once the choice has been made, register your team in a Google Spreadsheet (see below); the choice of sub-project and definition of the teams should be completed by **Monday, 22.04.24, 10 am** (no extension!)
 - **create a GitHub account and register your github name in the registration Google Sheet**
 <br>